Doctoral Researcher (f/m/d) - Recoding Mechanisms in Infections

 The Caliskan lab investigates functions and dynamics of RNA molecules in non-canonical translation events, which can affect the interplay between the host and pathogen during infections (Zimmer and Kibe et al, Nature Comm.
 2021, Hill, Pekarek et al. Nature Comm.
 2021).
 Current project interests include developing new tools and methods for monitoring translation and RNA:protein dynamics to enable,

 - probing dynamics of RNA-protein complexes at the molecular level

 - single molecule (fluorescence assisted optical tweezers) and ensemble analysis of translation

 - high throughput profiling (Ribo-seq, RNA-seq) to decipher RNP functions during infections

-The project will identify and characterize novel regulatory RNPs and carry out functional, and biochemical assays to decipher details of translational regulation.
-Also CRISPRi, Ribo-seq, RNA-seq and iCLIP might be carried out to decipher protein functions in the global scale.
-The project will be carried out in a highly international, collegial, collaborative, and interdisciplinary work environment, with a range of possibilities to develop new skills.
+The project will characterize novel regulatory RNA binding factors and decipher fine mechanistic details of translational regulation using high resolution techniques.
+Also CRISPRi, Ribo-seq, RNA-seq and iCLIP might be carried out to investigate protein functions in the global scale.
+The project will be carried out in a highly international, collegial, collaborative, and interdisciplinary work environment, with a range of possibilities to develop independence and new skills.

-- Master’s degree/Diploma in the field of biochemistry, molecular biology, biophysics or a related field of the life sciences engineering
+- Master’s degree/Diploma or equivalent in the field of biochemistry, molecular biology, biophysics or a related field of the life sciences

-- Readiness of mind and willingness to familiarize themselves with new topics
+- Readiness of mind and willingness to familiarize themselves with new techniques

-- Solid understanding of lab techniques and workflows in RNA and protein biochemistry, RNA biology, ribosome and translation mechanisms, and/or analysis of RNP complexes
+- Solid understanding of lab techniques and workflows in RNA and protein biochemistry

 - Experience with Python, MatLab or R for data analysis is preferred